Best Health Administration colleges in Alabama

 Orange Beach, AL

-Tuskegee University offers 3 Health Administration degree programs.
-It's a small, private not-for-profit, four-year university in a faraway town.
-In 2020, 27 Health Administration students graduated with students earning 24 Bachelor's degrees, and 3 Master's degrees.
+Oakwood University offers 3 Health Administration degree programs.
+It's a small, private not-for-profit, four-year university in a midsize city.
+In 2022, 5 Health Administration students graduated with students earning 5 Bachelor's degrees.

 Auburn University